HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 What `type` attribute values are used with `script` elements?

+{# TODO(authors, analysts): Should this be a figure? #}
 - `text/javascript`: 60.03%
 - `application/ld+json`: 1.68%
 - `application/json`: 0.41%
 - `text/template`: 0.41%
 - `text/html` 0.27% (!)

-When it comes to loading JavaScript module scripts using `type="module"`, we found that 0.13% of `script` elements currently specify this attribute-value combination. `nomodule`, then, is used by 0.95% of all tested pages.
+When it comes to loading JavaScript module scripts using `type="module"`, we found that 0.13% of `script` elements currently specify this attribute-value combination. `nomodule` is used by 0.95% of all tested pages.
 Note that one metric relates to elements, the other to pages.

 36.38% of all scripts have no values set whatsoever.

 ## Elements

 In this section, the focus is on elements: what elements are used, how frequently, which elements are likely to appear on a given page, and how the situation is with respect to custom, obsolete, and proprietary elements.
-Is _[divitis](https://en.wiktionary.org/wiki/divitis)_ still a thing?
+Is [_divitis_](https://en.wiktionary.org/wiki/divitis) still a thing?
 Yes.

 ### Element diversity